Multiplicative Pacing Equilibria in Auction Markets: Relationship to Competitive Equilibrium

 \section{Relationship to Competitive Equilibrium}

 We now show that pacing equilibria are a refinement of competitive (Walrasian) equilibria, a widely studied concept for understanding markets.
-These results are in contrast to those for stochastically-smoothed settings in \citet{balseiro2017budget} and \citet{balseiro2017dynamic}, which do not have a such a relationship to competitive equilibria.
-We define a competitive equilibrium with budgets as follows. \begin{definition} A {\em competitive equilibrium with budgets} consists of a price $p_j$ on every item $j$, and an allocation of items to bidders such that every bidder buys a bundle that maximizes her utility, subject to her budget constraint.
-(A bidder is allowed to acquire items partially.)
-That is, bidder $i$'s bundle, consisting of fractions $\{x_{ij}\}$ that she obtains of each item $j$, must be in $\arg \max_{\{x_{ij}: \sum_j x_{ij} p_{j} \leq B_i\}} \{\sum_j x_{ij}(v_{ij}-p_{j}) \}$.
-Additionally, every item with a positive price must be fully allocated. \end{definition} \todo{We can characterize the optimal actions of buyers as selecting items in decreasing order of bang-per-buck.
-This will be helpful in the derivations below.} \begin{proposition} \todo{A bundle maximizes a buyer's utility under her budget constraint if and only if she buys (parts of) items in decreasing order of bang-per-buck ($v_{ij} / p_{j}$), starting with the highest, until she either runs out of budget or reaches items such that $v_{ij}<p_{j}$.} \end{proposition}
+These results are in contrast to those for stochastic settings in \citet{balseiro2021budget} and \citet{balseiro2017dynamic}, which do not have a such a relationship to competitive equilibria.
+We define a competitive equilibrium with budgets as follows.

+\begin{definition} A {\em competitive equilibrium with budgets} consists of a price $p_j$ on every good $j$, and an allocation of goods to buyers such that every buyer buys a bundle that maximizes her utility, subject to her budget constraint.
+(A buyer is allowed to acquire goods partially.)
+That is, buyer $i$'s bundle, consisting of fractions $\{x_{ij}\}$ that she obtains of each good $j$, must be in $\arg \max_{\{0 \leq x_{ij}\leq 1: \sum_j x_{ij} p_{j} \leq B_i\}} \{\sum_j x_{ij}(v_{ij}-p_{j}) \}$.
+Additionally, every good with a positive price must be fully allocated. \end{definition}

+Competitive equilibria have several attractive properties.
+For example, in a competitive equilibrium, buyers have \emph{no envy}, meaning that they prefer their own bundle to that of any other buyer (in a budget-adjusted sense when budgets are not equal).

+We can characterize the optimal actions of buyers as selecting goods in decreasing order of bang-per-buck.
+This will be helpful in the derivations below. \begin{proposition} A bundle maximizes a buyer's utility under her budget constraint if and only if she buys (parts of) goods in decreasing order of bang-per-buck ($v_{ij} / p_{j}$), starting with the highest, until she either runs out of budget or reaches goods such that $v_{ij}<p_{j}$. \end{proposition}

 \begin{proposition} For every pacing equilibrium, there is an equivalent competitive equilibrium. \end{proposition}